PhuruShekar/Galleria/README.md

 ## Contents:

-- The createThumbnail directory contains the lambda function to generate a thumbnail for an image that is uploaded by the user.
+- The lambda_functions directory contains the various AWS lambda functions used and set up on AWS

 - Designs directory with some AdobeXD sketches of how I was planning to design the application

+- sample_images contains some sample images of various sizes to help test the application

 - res7 contains the code for the front end portion